Ultimate Gorilla Itinerary

 Day 12: Golden Monkey Trek / Kigali

 While gorillas are the highlight, even without them Volcanoes National Park would be fascinating.
 Its varied ecosystems harbor elephant, buffalo, giant forest hog, bush pig, bushbuck, duiker and hyena, as well as a habituated group of endemic and highly endangered golden monkeys, which are our focus today.
-On a much less strenuous hike, we look for these agile entertainers that swing through the forest canopy and delight us with their antics.
+We will spend our morning on a quest for these agile entertainers that swing through the forest canopy and delight us with their antics.
 This afternoon, we depart for Rwanda’s capital, Kigali.

 Day 13: Kigali / Depart